 - e.
 If stored outside, always cover windrower with a waterproof tarpaulin or other protective material.
-This will protect the switches, instruments, tires, etc. from inclement weather. - f.
-If no cover is available; seal air cleaner intake and exhaust pipe with plastic bags and/or waterproof tape. - g.
+This will protect the switches, instruments, tires, etc. from inclement weather. - If no cover is available; seal air cleaner intake and exhaust pipe with plastic bags and/or waterproof tape. - g.
 If possible, block up windrower to take weight off tires.
 If it is not possible to block up the machine, increase tire pressure by 25% for storage.
 Adjust to recommended operating pressure before next use. - h.
-Re-paint all worn or chipped painted surfaces to prevent rust. - i.
-Lubricate the windrower thoroughly, leaving excess grease on fittings to keep moisture out of bearings.
-Apply grease to exposed threads and sliding surfaces of components. - j.
-Check for worn components and repair.
-Tighten loose hardware, and replace any missing hardware.
-See Section 7.3.1 Recommended Torques for torque charts.
+Repaint all worn or chipped painted surfaces to prevent rust. - Lubricate the windrower thoroughly, leaving excess grease on fittings to keep moisture out of bearings.
+Apply grease to exposed threads and sliding surfaces of components. - Check for worn components and repair.
+Tighten loose hardware and replace any missing hardware.
+See Specifications section for torque charts.

 - k.
-Check for broken components and order replacements from your Dealer.
-Attention to these items right away will save time and effort at beginning of next season. - I. Add approved rust inhibitor to the engine oil in accordance with the manufacturer's instructions.
+Check for broken components and order replacements from your dealer.
+Attention to these items right away will save time and effort at beginning of next season. - Add approved rust inhibitor to the engine oil in accordance with the manufacturer's instructions.
 Run engine to operating temperature to mix inhibitor with oil, unless otherwise specified. - m.
 To prevent condensation, fill hydraulic oil reservoir to filler neck with approved hydraulic system oil.
-Refer to Section 7.11.1 Oil Level. - n.
-Test engine coolant antifreeze concentration to ensure it is sufficient to protect engine against lowest expected temperature.
+Refer to Section 7.11 OIL LEVEL. - n.
+Test engine coolant anti-freeze concentration to ensure it is sufficient to protect engine against lowest expected temperature.